ARM-software/CMSIS-DAP/Documentation/Doxygen/src/dap_firmware.md

 ![Configuration settings for the USB custom class](./images/MDK_USB_Custom.png)

+> **Note**
-\note These settings allow support in Windows (8 and above), Mac OS, and Linux without further drivers.
+> - These settings allow support in Windows (8 and above), Mac OS, and Linux without further drivers.
 Some additional settings are required to automatically install CMSIS-DAP enabled debug adapters in these operating systems.

 **Additional settings for Microsoft Windows**